nullpsd/Shika-GIMI-ReShade/README.md

 Look for the XXMI Launcher shortcut in GENSH\XXMI\Resources\Bin.

+Well done.
+Run the game with .BAT "on" as administrator and play!

 **Option 2: Manual Setup**

 📚 Learn the process and configure everything yourself—educational, but takes longer.